-Brand Names: Xibrom
+Brand Names: Bromday, BromSite, Prolensa, Xibrom

-Generic Name: bromfenac (ophthalmic) (Pronunciation: BROM fen ak)
+Generic Name: bromfenac (ophthalmic)

-- What is bromfenac ophthalmic (Xibrom)?
+- What is bromfenac ophthalmic?

 - What is the most important information I should know about bromfenac ophthalmic

-- How should I use bromfenac ophthalmic (Xibrom)?
+- How should I use bromfenac ophthalmic?

-- What happens if I miss a dose (Xibrom)?
+- What happens if I miss a dose?

-- What happens if I overdose (Xibrom)?
+- What happens if I overdose?

 - Where can I get more information?

-What is bromfenac ophthalmic (Xibrom)?
+What is bromfenac ophthalmic?

-Bromfenac ophthalmic is a non-steroidal anti-inflammatory drug (NSAID).
+Bromfenac is a non-steroidal anti-inflammatory drug (NSAID).

-Stop using bromfenac ophthalmic and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using bromfenac ophthalmic and call your doctor at once if you have any change in your vision.
+Stop using this medicine and call your doctor at once if you have:

-- feeling like something is in your eye;
+- mild eye irritation, or feeling like something is in your eye;

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.